Don't Be The Victim of Identity Theft This Year

 - Fingerprint or biometric security on your devices.
 If you're signed into accounts on your mobile device or laptop (like your email), hackers can steal your identity by stealing your phone.
 Biometric security is much harder to hack (although there have been cases of fingerprint identity theft).
 For the best protection on your devices, combine biometrics with a strong passcode.

 Finally, keep an eye out for messages about your passwords — especially failed login attempts or password changes.
-And if you can connect your phone with a remote security feature like Apple’s Find My app or Android’s Find My Device, set it up now.
+If you can connect your phone with a remote security feature like Apple's Find My app or Android's Find My Device, set it up now.

 6. Monitor your credit report and consider a credit freeze